elenazavala/elenazavala/README.md

 ### Hi there ✨

 I'm Elena, a senior CompSci student from 🇵🇾.
 I enjoy igniting my creative side by turning science and technology into an art.
 I like merging the magic of computer science and technology with creative, beautiful and unique artistic productions.
-Always trying to find ways to crossover my creative skills and passions with my love for technology, innovation, research and science c:
+Currently trying to find new ways to crossover my creative skills and passions with my love for technology, research and science c:

 - 🔭 " Sometimes science is more art than science ... "